 I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core)

+I.B.1.a) A clinical informatics fellowship must function as an integral part of an ACGME-accredited residency program in anesthesiology, diagnostic radiology, emergency medicine, family medicine, internal medicine, medical genetics and genomics, pathology, pediatrics, or preventive medicine.
 (Core)

-I.B.1.a) A clinical informatics fellowship must function as an integral part of an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program in anesthesiology, diagnostic radiology, emergency medicine, family medicine, internal medicine, medical genetics and genomics, pathology, pediatrics, or preventive medicine.
-(Core) 7 1
+I.B.1.b)

-- I.B.1.b) There must be an institutional policy governing the educational resources committed to the fellowship that ensures collaboration among the multiple disciplines and professions involved in educating fellows.
-(Core) - I.B.1.c) There may be only one ACGME-accredited clinical informatics program within a sponsoring institution.
-(Detail)† - I.B.1.d) The program structure should include participation of an academic informatics department.
+There must be an institutional policy governing the educational resources committed to the fellowship that ensures collaboration among the multiple disciplines and professions involved in educating fellows.
+(Core)

+I.B.1.c) There may be only one ACGME-accredited clinical informatics program within a Sponsoring Institution.
 (Detail)

+I.B.1.d) The program structure should include participation of an academic informatics program, department, or institute.
+(Detail)

-- I.B.2.
+I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core)

-(Core) - I.B.2.a) The PLA must: - I.B.2.a).(1) be renewed at least every 10 years; and, (Core) - I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) - I.B.3.
+I.B.2.a) The PLA must:

+I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

+I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core)

+I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
+(Core)

-(Core) - I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)